 I won’t please everyone, but I hope I can share with you my thoughts and that you can come up with your own views and share those in a civil and constructive manner.

 Now about who I am.

 Andrew Garrison is an author, sports columnist of eleven years, and a profound lover of movies from all eras.
 From silent films to the biggest blockbusters of today.

-He was born in the Northeast during the 1980’s and was raised in small town Connecticut where he currently resides.
+He was born in the Northeast, United States during the 1980’s and was raised in small-town Connecticut where he currently resides.
 Andrew has watched many movies from every era of film, from the silent era through the rise of talkies.
 From obscure independent films to the biggest and best films.

 As a student of history, Andrew believes that classic films should be appreciated and protected.
 They tell the story of film from its birth to its ongoing evolution as a form of entertainment and art-form.

 Other places you can find Andrew’s work include. http://jumpcutuk.com/ A site devoted to reviews of the biggest new blockbusters, to older much-beloved films.